tyashin/CIS-CC-UOL-violations/README.md

 ## About this project
 *Last updated: February 11, 2021*

-This project is maintained by current students of Goldsmiths, University of London [BSc 'Computing and information systems'](https://web.archive.org/web/20191101125948/https://london.ac.uk/courses/computing-and-information-systems) and [BSc'Creative computing'](https://web.archive.org/web/20190506192952/https://london.ac.uk/courses/creative-computing) international online programs (CIS/CC, for short).
+This project is maintained by current students of Goldsmiths, University of London [BSc 'Computing and information systems'](https://web.archive.org/web/20191101125948/https://london.ac.uk/courses/computing-and-information-systems) and [BSc 'Creative computing'](https://web.archive.org/web/20190506192952/https://london.ac.uk/courses/creative-computing)  international online programs (CIS/CC, for short).
 We are tracing university administration violations of their own policies, agreements and common sense expectations.

 The reason for creating this project is the current situation with CIS/CC programs.
 A few years ago CIS/CC were average quality distance/online programs, generally worth time and money the students had spent on them.